-Over the last few months of my life, I have experienced one of the most challenging moments on my journey and I decided that I was finally ready to share with you what I’ve learnt and how it could help or benefit you.
+Over the last few months of my life, I have experienced one of the most challenging moments on my journey, the end of my marriage, and I decided that I was finally ready to share with you what I’ve learnt and how it could help or benefit you.
 I tell stories so you may need to read carefully to uncover the lesson.
 If you miss it, don’t worry.
 It’s at the very end.

 I am no stranger to challenge and I have embraced it at every turn, without fail.
 This challenge, however, was like no other.
 After 5 years, spending my life with one of the most incredible people I have had the pleasure and honour of knowing, my marriage came to an abrupt end.
 For those of you who have been married, been in a long-term relationship or lost someone to a death, you may be able to relate to what I will share with you.
 For those of you who haven’t, which may be a little unlikely, keep reading.